Ensuring Student Attendance

 1) Start advertising way ahead of the event.

-3) Include Spanish Film Club as one of the extracurricular activities students need to attend each semester.
+3) Include the Spanish Film Club as one of the extracurricular activities students need to attend each semester.

-4) Partner up with other academic departments to promote the film to students whom your department may not have access to.
+4) Partner with other academic departments to promote the film to students whom your department may not have access to.

 5) Get professors to introduce the films and lead discussions afterward.
 They can make sure their students attend.

 7) Involve students in the organization of the film festival.
 They can volunteer throughout the organization and promotion process, as well as at the event itself.
+They will bring their friends.

 If you have any ideas, suggestions, or recommendations that worked for your festival and you want to share them with us and future festival organizers, please send us an email at eric@pragda.com.